 Petrin to Strahov – a walk with great views

 Take a funicular railway up to Prague’s best picnic spot, Petřín Hill, which is also very popular with joggers, dog-walkers, lovers and families.
 From here, you have magnificent vistas across the ‘city of 100 spires’, and the panorama gets better as you follow the trail down and around to Strahov Monastery.

 Ambling from Petřín to Strahov, you follow an arc above the city until its bridges line up, crossing the Vltava River.
 Follow the upper dirt path or climb the wooden steps from the paved lower path to the semicircular lookout point behind the monastery, where the view is one of the best in Prague.

 At the monastery complex, the stunning Strahov Library and the quirky Miniatures Museum await.
 If you still have energy left, you can continue your walk to the castle.

 More from history

-After Premonstratensians settled here, monastery soon started to prosper and in a short timeframe it became a centre of intellectual and spiritual life.
-By the end of the 12th century, most of the original wooden buildings had been replaced by stone Romanesque buildings.
+After Premonstratensians settled here, the monastery soon started to prosper, and in a short timeframe, it became a centre of intellectual and spiritual life.
+By the end of the 12th century, most original wooden buildings were replaced by stone Romanesque buildings.
 The monastery was rebuilt in gothic style after a fire destroyed the complex in 1258.
-It continued to prosper until 1420 when it was plundered by Hussites.
-The monastery started to decline until the end of the 16th century, when most of the buildings were repaired.
-It was plundered and sacked again during the 30 years war (1618-1648).
-In the late 17th and early 18th Strahov Library was expanded, this time in baroque style.
-After a bombardment by the French army in 1742 most of the medieval gothic buildings were rebuilt in baroque style.
+It continued to prosper until 1420 when Hussites plundered it.
+The monastery started to decline until the end of the 16th century when most of the buildings were repaired.
+It was plundered and sacked again during the 30 years of war (1618-1648).
+In the late 17th and early 18th Strahov Library was expanded, this time in Baroque style.
+After a bombardment by the French army in 1742, most medieval gothic buildings were rebuilt in baroque style.